LibreRambox/LibreRambox/CONTRIBUTING.md

 #### Setup Your Upstream

-1. Change directory to the new LibreRambox directory (`cd community-edition`)
+1. Change directory to the new LibreRambox directory (`cd LibreRambox`)
 1. Add a remote to the official LibreRambox repo:
-    - `git remote add upstream https://github.com/LibreRambox/community-edition.git`
+    - `git remote add upstream https://github.com/LibreRambox/LibreRambox.git`

 Congratulations, you now have a local copy of the LibreRambox repo! :tada: